-My research interests focus on how evolutionary pressures shape diversity of species and phenotypes, as well as the underlying genetic variation.
-Reciprocally, I am interested in genetic architecture, and particularly structural variants, to better understand how they may play a special role in the evolution of biological diversity.
-My current projects are interested in the role of chromosomal inversions and structural variants in adaptation to heterogenous environments and the maintenance of polymorphism in seaweed flies.
-You can find more details about my research on this page
+Our research interests focus on how evolutionary pressures shape diversity of species and phenotypes, as well as the underlying genetic variation.
+Reciprocally, we are interested in genetic architecture, and particularly structural variants, to better understand how they may play a special role in the evolution of biological diversity.

-Please follow the links for my github page and my publications .
+Please follow the links for our publications or my github page.

 You can contact me by e-mail at [first name].[surname]@univ-rennes1.fr.